-Colorado Coalition of Massage Therapists (CCMT) is a collaboration of volunteer members and representatives from the American Massage Therapy Association (AMTA), Associated Bodywork and Massage Professionals (ABMP), and Colorado massage schools, and a fluid webbing of participating volunteers.
+Colorado Coalition of Massage Therapists (CCMT) is a collaboration of volunteer participants and representatives from the American Massage Therapy Association (AMTA), Associated Bodywork and Massage Professionals (ABMP), and Colorado massage schools, and a fluid webbing of participating volunteers.

 - CCMT was a driving force of change to the auto insurance law in 2003 allowing massage therapy rehab coverage

 - CCMT wrote and supported the passage of the Massage Therapy Practice Act in 2008, and continues to monitor bills that concern our profession

 - Since 2008, CCMT has worked with DORA as they regulate the Massage Therapy Practice Act